hilbix/ansible/README.md

 > Currently the branch management is incompatible with Semaphore, and it is
 > unlikely to change.
 Perhaps some converter will be available in future.

+Note that I use this here plus <https://github.com/hilbix/bootp> to nearly automatically do the basic minimum install of VMs on ProxMox.

+From there on I use Ansible to do the setup.
+But the latter is not ready to be published, I am afraid.
+So you have to create your own things around this.

+> This is meant for VM setup.
+Perhaps you can do bare metal setups with it, too,
+> but I do not thest this right now.

 # Ansible